CXI Full Name

 Coherent X-ray Imaging Instrument

-CXI aims to provide a flexible suite of instrumentation for “diffract-before-destroy” studies in structural biology, but also suite for other techniques, such as laser pump/X-ray probe methods and a variety of scattering and spectroscopy techniques.
-Scientific fields such as material science, materials in extreme conditions, atomic molecular and optical physics, chemistry, soft condensed matter and high field X-ray science have found and will find applications at CXI.
+CXI aims to provide a flexible suite of instrumentation for “diffract-before-destroy” studies, but also suite for other techniques, such as laser pump/X-ray probe methods and a variety of scattering and spectroscopy techniques.
+Scientific fields such as material science, materials in extreme conditions, atomic molecular and optical physics, chemistry, soft condensed matter and high field X-ray science have and will find applications at CXI.

-It is often the case that large crystals of a certain protein cannot be grown but a large number of very small crystals can readily be obtained.
+Often, large crystals of a certain protein cannot be grown but a large number of very small crystals can readily be obtained.
 These sub-micron crystals do not scatter enough X-rays to yield an atomic structure using conventional protein crystallography techniques.
 The high flux of LCLS could allow these to be used for structure determination.
-This high flux also has the advantage of allowing in principle damage-free higher resolution of radiation-sensitive samples such as metalloenzymes for example.
+This high flux/short pulse duration also has the advantage of allowing in principle damage-free higher resolution of radiation-sensitive samples such as metalloenzymes for example.
 Assuming all the nanocrystals possess the same crystal symmetry, a series of nanocrystals can be illuminated by LCLS X-ray pulses and the diffraction patterns recorded.
-The variations in alignment of the crystal axes from sample to sample can be determined from indexing the Bragg peaks in the diffraction patterns.
-A full 3D set similar to conventional protein crystallography can be assembled from many small crystals and yield the protein structure.
+A full 3D set similar to conventional protein crystallography can be assembled from many small crystals to determine the protein structure.
 The nanocrystals can be delivered into the CXI beam using a liquid jet (Weierstall et al. Rev. Sci.
 Instrum.
 (2010)), LCP jet (Weirstall et al. Nature Communications (2014)), an electrospinning jet (Sierra et al, Acta Cryst D (2012)) or mounted to a suitable substrate in vacuum (Frank et al. IUCrJ (2014)).
 The liquid jet options provides high data rate while the substrate mounting and LCP jet can help minimize sample consumption.

 The LCLS source produces hard X-ray fields of unprecedented high intensity.
 It allows for the first time tests of radiation damage models under such extreme conditions as well as tests of fundamental X-ray physics under extreme fields.
 These models are directly relevant to atomic-resolution imaging since the damage suffered during a pulse must be limited or the image reconstruction will suffer.
 The interaction of the powerful LCLS pulses with solid matter can be studied using the CXI instrument under unique extreme conditions using high-quality focusing optics.